NightWing1998/udacity-ml-microservice/README.md

 * [x] containerize a Machine learning service, written in Python, using docker
 * [x] publishing the image on some remote repository
 * [x] Running the published image on a kubernetes cluster or pods.
-* [x] Integrate CircleCI as a build server to test the code
+* [x] Integrate CircleCI as a build server to test the code.

-## Setup the Environment

-- Create a virtualenv and activate it
-- Run `make setup && make install` to install the necessary dependencies

 ## What are the files and what do they do: